 To make the program accessible to all who would benefit from the program and contribute to the overall experience, there is a sliding scale fee.We also offer assistance finding grants, encourage people to ask their meetings for financial assistance, when possible, and can provide some additional scholarship assistance as needed.
 Possible sources of grant funding include:

 In New England Yearly Meeting: Obadiah Brown Benevolent Fund (next applications due January 15 and April 15th)

 Additional information about these funds is available at: https://neym.org/quaker-grants

-Priority will be given to members/attenders of New England Yearly Meeting through the early application deadline, April 1, 2019.
-After that, applications from Friends everywhere will be considered until the program is full.
+The program is designed for 24 participants.
+Through April 1, priority will be given to members of NEYM for early applications.
+Afterward, it will be open equally to Friends from other Yearly Meetings until the program is full.
 Several spots will be held for Young Adult Friends through July 22.

 Info webinar with the core teachers: Jan 22, 2019, recording available